maxio-com/ab-dotnet-sdk/doc/controllers/subscription-components.md

 Use this endpoint to record a collection of events.

-*Note: this endpoint differs from the standard Chargify endpoints in that the subdomain will be `events` and your site subdomain will be included in the URL path.*
+*Note: this endpoint differs from the standard Chargify API endpoints in that the subdomain will be `events` and your site subdomain will be included in the URL path.*

 A maximum of 1000 events can be published in a single request.
 A 422 will be returned if this limit is exceeded.